- Provost's Office

 Events are free and open to the public.
 Please see the schedule of events page for more information about individual events.

-May anyone attend the Mass of the Holy Spirit?
+May anyone attend the Opening Mass?

 Yes.
 Indeed, people of diverse faiths and religions who wish to witness this sacred ritual of the Roman Catholic Church are welcome to attend this special celebration of the gift of wisdom.